janphilippgutt/secure-file-share/README.md

 Please find a deployment guide in the separate DEPLOYMENT_GUIDE.md.

-## Important Notes
+## Note

-- This project does not yet enforce strict per-user file isolation (to prevent user A from listing/downloading user B’s files).
-This will be an important additional feature.
-Suggestion for implementation: Read the user identity from the token claims in the Lambda (e.g., event.requestContext.authorizer.jwt.claims.sub or email) to enforce per-user isolation.

-- Always protect your AWS credentials and tokens.
+Always protect your AWS credentials and tokens.
 In this project, no sensitive credentials are exposed in the frontend.
 However, in a more complex or production-grade application, consider using environment variables (.env) along with a build tool like Webpack or Vite to manage and inject non-sensitive config